PingMyBug/scripts/automateGitCmds/README.md

 Using terminal:
 1. go (cd) to the correct directory of this code you are saving this script in.
 2. type javac autoGit.java (This will compile the java file into a .class file)
-3. type java autoGit <file name that you want to git submit without the file type suffix>(This will run the java file)
+3. type java autoGit and file name that you want to git submit without the file type suffix(This will run the java file)

 Using IDE (e.g. IntelliJ IDEA):
 1. Go to Edit Configuration